Easy Coconut Macaroons

 Coconut macaroons are actually quite simple to make at home, and with only 5 ingredients they are a baker’s dream.
 Shredded coconut is one of those ingredients I like to keep in the pantry, not because I make a lot of macaroons but because I love adding it snacks like yoghurt, granola and trail mix; it adds a lot of crunch, a touch of sweetness and a little tropical vibe.
 You can find shredded coconut in almost every grocery store baking aisle, or look for it at bulk food stores in bins.
 It comes in several formats sweetened or unsweetened, finely shredded, coarsely shredded or even flaked.
 I typically opt for the unsweetened variety (I find it has a little sweetness on its own) and rotate between shredded or flaked dependent on my mood.

 For this particular recipe, I used shredded coconut; I think the larger the shreds the crispier the macaroons are on the outside and the softer they are on the inside.
-Try these Coconut Macaroons: Two Ways for your next party because it’s hard to go wrong with a little coconut dipped in chocolate.
+Try these coconut macaroons for your next party because it’s hard to go wrong with a little coconut dipped in chocolate.

-This is a classic coconut macaroons recipe, I simply swapped the sugar for a maple syrup as a natural sweetener but you could also use honey.
-The chocolate dip is totally optional, it adds a little extra decadence but if you love the taste of coconut just leave them as is!
+These healthy coconut macaroons can be eaten on the own or dipped in chocolate, it adds a little extra decadence but if you love the taste of coconut just leave them as is!

 - 3 cups shredded coconut, unsweetened